-- A. Emergency, Crisis Intervention and Crisis Stabilization Services - 1.
-All entities designated as a CMHC are required to operate a crisis intervention and stabilization program for adults who reside in the CMHC's designated service area and who do not have a current behavioral healthcare provider in addition to the individuals they serve.
+A. Emergency, Crisis Intervention and Crisis Stabilization Services

-- Organizations shall ensure that emergency services are available via telephone and/or face-to-face evaluation twenty-four (24) hours a day, seven (7) days a week. - 3.
+- 1. All entities designated as a CMHC are required to operate a crisis intervention and stabilization program for adults who reside in the CMHC's designated service area and who do not have a current behavioral healthcare provider in addition to the individuals they serve. - 2.
+Organizations shall ensure that emergency services are available via telephone and/or face-to-face evaluation twenty-four (24) hours a day, seven (7) days a week. - 3.
 Organization crisis programs and services shall establish policies and protocols that, at a minimum, describe the following: - a.
 Admission, treatment, and discharge criteria; - b.
 Physician or nurse-approved protocols for the provision of emergency medical and emergency behavioral healthcare; - c.
-Guidelines for the internal and external transfer, referral, and followup care of persons served, to include referrals for physical and medication evaluations; - d.
+Guidelines for the internal and external transfer, referral, and followup care of persons served, to include referrals for physical and medication evaluations: - d.
 The process for accessing internal and external resources; and - e.
 Procedures for the involvement of significant others during emergency situations. - 4.
 The organization will register each person whose initial face-to-face clinical service is an emergency or crisis assessment according to the organization's protocol. - 5.
 The implementation of crisis intervention services in CMHCs shall include, but not be limited to, the following: - a.
-An accessible phone line for emergency contacts will be established and the organization shall ensure that a qualified clinician responds within ten (10) minutes of notification from an answering service or from a nonprofessional staff person; and - b.
-Procedures for transferring individuals assessed in the community who are experiencing a medical or psychiatric emergency to a hospital.
+An accessible phone line for emergency contacts will be established and the organization shall ensure that a qualified clinician responds within ten (10) minutes of notification from an answering service or from a nonprofessional staff person; and - Procedures for transferring individuals assessed in the community who are experiencing a medical or psychiatric emergency to a hospital. - 6.
+Staffing must include mental health professionals, including a Qualified Mental Health Professional (QMHP), who have the requisite training and experience to be able to assess whether an individual experiencing a behavioral health crisis may be in need of involuntary hospitalization.